cloudius-systems/osv/README.md

-***OSv was originally designed and implemented by Cloudius Systems (now ScyllaDB) however currently it is being maintained and enhanced by a small community of volunteers.
+***OSv was originally designed and implemented by Cloudius Systems (now ScyllaDB) however currently, it is being maintained and enhanced by a small community of volunteers.
- If you are into systems programming or want to learn and help us improve OSv, then please contact us on [OSv Google Group forum](https://groups.google.com/forum/#!forum/osv-dev) or feel free to pickup any [good issues for newcomers](https://github.com/cloudius-systems/osv/labels/good-for-newcomers).
+ If you are into systems programming or want to learn and help us improve OSv, then please contact us on [OSv Google Group forum](https://groups.google.com/forum/#!forum/osv-dev) or feel free to pick up any [good issues for newcomers](https://github.com/cloudius-systems/osv/labels/good-for-newcomers).
  For details on how to format and send patches, please read [this wiki](https://github.com/cloudius-systems/osv/wiki/Formatting-and-sending-patches) (__we do accept pull requests as well__).***